How Social Media Use Can Affect Your Illinois Car Accident Case

 Social Media Posts Can Be Used as Evidence

-Five Ways to be Mindful of Your Social Media Activity to Protect Your Car Accident Case
+Be Mindful of Your Social Media Activity to Protect Your Car Accident Personal Injury Claim

 If you've been involved in a car accident, it's important to be mindful of what you post online.
 Your social media activity can be used as evidence in your case, and it can have a significant impact on the outcome.
 Here are some things to keep in mind about social media use and car accident cases in Illinois: